|

 VERMONT'S MINIMUM WAGE

-- Vermonts minimum wage is currently $7.25 per hour - effective
+- Vermonts minimum wage is currently $6.25 per hour -

 Fringe benefits for full-time employees